The Ultimate Guide to Staying Safe Online in the Age of AI

 Micro-cheating is a term that covers small online actions, like sending private messages, befriending exes, or hiding conversations.
 These can hurt trust, even if they seem harmless.
 There is a debate on platforms like TikTok about what counts as micro-cheating or online infidelity.

 AI has added new risks.
 Some people form close bonds with AI chatbots, which can take time and attention away from real-life partners.
-In some relationships, even this behavior is considered infidelity.
+In some relationships, even this behaviour is considered infidelity.

 Common signs of digital infidelity: